karledenstal/sinkofscrubbing/README.md

 ## Features

-- Makes Wash Basins useable
+- Makes Wash Basins interactable
 - Provides small buff to Resist Disease & Speechcraft after cleaning for 4 hours
 - Built-in support for Dirt and Blood, but works standalone as well.
 - Mod is provided as-is, open source, and permissions are open.
 Might add more to it in the future tho, but for now it's just a simple mod.